 If your loved one has an episode of urinary incontinence and their mattress has been stained, try applying a liberal amount of vinegar to the affected area and then blot any excess away with a clean, dry cloth.
 Sprinkle baking soda over the stain and let it sit overnight.
 This will help soak up the odor so that the mattress doesn’t end up smelling like urine.
 After letting the baking soda sit, vacuum up the excess.

-For other stains, like blood, feces, and sweat, you can apply one of several different variations of soap and water mixtures to the spot.
-You can combine water with laundry detergent, dish soap, or even non-seasoned meat tenderizer and dab at the stain until it has disappeared.
-Other possible stain-lifters that are safe to use on a mattress include: ammonia and hydrogen peroxide.
+For other stains, like blood, feces and sweat, you can apply one of several different variations of soap and water mixtures to the spot.
+You can combine water with laundry detergent, dish soap or even non-seasoned meat tenderizer and dab at the stain until it has disappeared.
+Other possible stain-lifters that are safe to use on a mattress include ammonia and hydrogen peroxide.
 After you’re satisfied with the results, take a clean, damp cloth to the area to soak up any excess cleaning agents from the mattress fabric.
-To prevent mold from forming, let the moist part of the mattress air dry before replacing your loved one’s bed linens.
-These same techniques can also be used to clean stains off of upholstered furniture.
+To prevent mold from growing, be sure to let the mattress air dry completely before replacing your loved one’s bed linens.
+These same techniques can also be used to clean stains on upholstered furniture.

-- If an outfit is dry-clean only, you can try to lift a still-wet stain by removing the doughy insides from a loaf of bread, rolling it into a ball, and blotting the affected area with it.
+- If an outfit is dry-clean only, you can try to lift a still-wet stain by removing the doughy insides from a loaf of bread, rolling it into a ball and blotting the affected area with it.
 Wash the outfit as soon as you can after blotting.